 I moved to Dublin, Ireland in August.
 Since living here, I have mostly been getting settled into daily life.
-If you’re thinking about moving to Ireland you should read my series Moving to Ireland (the last 3 parts are coming soon).
+If you’re thinking about moving to Ireland you should read my posts about Moving to Ireland (the last 3 parts are coming soon).
 I have written about visiting the Guinness Storehouse and will be sharing more about Dublin (and hopefully other places in Ireland) soon.

 Yes, while I didn’t announce it here I just got back from a short trip to Bath, UK.
 I’d been working at a department store in Dublin, and since it was a seasonal job that ended at Christmas, I decided to take a few days off for a quick trip to Bath before starting the job search again.
 Bath was lovely and I can’t wait to tell you more about it.

 It’s weird because I don’t have a big trip booked right now like I normally would at this time.
 However, I do have a few places I want to visit.
 Before I moved to Dublin, I thought I’d be traveling somewhere new every month.
 I’d like to do that, but it hasn’t happened yet, mostly because it took me longer to get a job (and save for travel) than I wanted.
 I hope to quickly get a job in the new year and save up for some short (2-3 day) breaks around Europe.
 These are some of the countries I want to visit in 2017.

 - Ireland.
 Yeah cause I’ve been around Dublin (still lots more to see here) and done a few local day trips, but I haven’t been anywhere else in the country.
 I’m hoping to change that this year.